-Join Nick Brazzi for an in-depth discussion in this video Importing and exporting bookmarks, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Importing and exporting bookmarks, part of Learning the Chrome Browser.

 - Are you switching to Chrome…after using another web browser?…Or, are you planning to use two different web browsers…on a regular basis?…You may need to get the favorites or bookmarks…from one web browser and move them over to another.…Exporting and importing bookmarks is much better…than starting from scratch…and bookmarking all of your favorite sites all over again.…Now, there are a few possible scenarios…and I'd like to start with the easiest.…If you're going to continue working on the same computer…but you just wanna switch from Internet Explorer to Chrome…on a Windows computer,…or from Safari to Chrome on a Mac computer,…then there's a quick easy import option,…all you need to do is go to the Tools menu,…then go to Bookmarks,…then to Import bookmarks and settings,…and immediately you'll see there's a quick option…to import your bookmarks from Internet Explorer.…